Demi-urge/menace_sandbox/docs/roi_tracker.md

 ## Entropy delta tracking

+The constructor also accepts ``entropy_threshold`` which sets the minimum ROI gain per unit entropy delta before further increases are considered unproductive.
+When omitted it falls back to ``tolerance`` to preserve existing behaviour.

 Each prediction records the change in `synergy_shannon_entropy` relative to the complexity delta of the last patch.
 The ratio for each module is appended to `module_entropy_deltas`. `entropy_delta_history(name)` returns the stored ratios while `entropy_plateau(threshold, consecutive)` identifies modules whose entropy change stays below a threshold for a given number of samples.
 Inside the autonomous sandbox these flags are controlled by the `ENTROPY_PLATEAU_THRESHOLD` and `ENTROPY_PLATEAU_CONSECUTIVE` variables and cause modules to be marked complete and skipped in later cycles.

 ```python